Industrial warfare: Conscription

-In developed nations, the increasing emphasis on technological firepower and better-trained fighting forces, the sheer unlikelihood of a conventional military assault on most developed nations, as well as memories of widespread controversies over the Vietnam War, make mass conscription less likely, but still possible, in the foreseeable future.
+In developed nations, the increasing emphasis on technological firepower and better-trained fighting forces, the sheer unlikelihood of a conventional military assault on most developed nations, as well as memories of widespread controversies over the Vietnam War, make mass conscription less likely, but still possible, in the future.

 Russia, as well as many smaller nations such as Switzerland, retain mainly conscript armies.

 Transportation

 Land

 Prior to the invention of the motorized transport, combatants were transported by wagons, horses and by marching.
 With the advent of locomotives, large groups of combatants, supplies, and equipment were able to be transported faster and in larger numbers.
 To counter this, an opposing force would destroy rail lines to hinder their enemies' movements.
 General Sherman's men during the American Civil War, would destroy tracks, heat the rails, and wrap them around trees.

 The mass transportation of combatants was further revolutionized with the advent of the internal combustion engine and the automobile.
 Combined with the widespread use of the machine gun, the horse, after millennia of use, was finally supplanted in its war time role.
 During both WWI and WWII, trucks were used to carry combatants and materiel, while cars and jeeps were used to scout enemy positions.

 The mechanization of infantry occurred during WWII.
 The tank, a product of World War I independently invented by the British and French to break through trenches while withstanding machine gun fire, while discounted by many, came into its own.
 Tanks evolved from thin-skinned, lumbering vehicles into fast, powerful war machines of various types that dominated the battlefield and allowed the Germans to conquer most of Europe.
 As a result of the tank's evolution, a number of armored transport vehicles appeared, such as armoured personnel carriers and amphibious vehicles.

 After the war ended, armored transports continued to evolve.
 The armored car and train declined in use, largely becoming relegated to military and civilian use as transportation for VIPs.
 Infantry fighting vehicles rose to prominence with the creation of the Soviet BMP-1.
 IFVs are a more combat capable version of the APC, with heavier armaments (such as autocannons), while still retaining the ability to transport combatants into and out of battles.